Bennett Prize for Women Figurative Realists: The Collection

 The Bennetts’ personal collection has come together over many years.
 The Bennett Collection comprises several historic works including pieces by Mary Cassatt, Artemisia Gentileschi, Elaine de Kooning, Sarah Miriam Peale, Agnes Martin, and Suzanne Valadon.
 Among the living artists represented in the collection are major works by Julie Bell, Margaret Bowland, Andrea Kowch, Alyssa Monks, Zoey Frank, Xenia Hausner, SuSu, Katie O’Hagan, Harmonia Rosales, and Kathrin Longhurst, among numerous others.

 Mission

-The aim of the prize is to fund an artist for two years year to enable them to focus solely on creating art.
+The aim of the prize is to fund an artist for two years to enable them to focus solely on creating art.
 In a comment to American Art Collector Schmidt said:

 "In our discussions with women artists, we could sense the genuine struggle presented by making a living, raising a family and trying to paint, all at the same time.
 Our worry was that all this juggling when combined with working in obscurity, might invite some women to quit too soon."

 In addition to fighting gender discrimination, Bennett and Schmidt also aim to promote figurative realism, a genre they believe has been disadvantaged by the attitudes of arts professionals and institutional art organizations.
 Thus, the stated mission of The Bennett Prize is to counteract gender discrimination against women fine art painters and encourage and also enable their pursuit of figurative realism.